My Life As A Sniffer Dog

 I now spend more time at the computer than at the driver’s wheel, but my love of the earth’s great generosity of life continues to grow.
 As love grows, so does anxiety.
 These are the days of violent catastrophes, of global dimming and moving dust bowls, of habitat fragmentation, ice melt, and plundered lives.
 Animals too are experiencing all this loss.
 With species going extinct daily, and with lives and habitats being ruined at every moment, how is a human being to respond?
 What does it mean for us as ethical and caring creatures to live within the midst of all this loss?

-I have been investigating these questions most recently through ethnographic work with ‘multi-species communities’.
-This work requires me to think again (and again) about ‘community’, about ‘ethics’, about ‘species’, and, always, about the death which goes beyond death to become an irretrievable loss in the world.
+I have been investigating these questions most recently through ethnographic work with ‘multispecies communities’.
+This work requires me to think again (and again) about ‘community’, ‘ethics’, ‘species’, and, always, about the death which goes beyond death to become an irretrievable loss in the world.

-No living thing is without interest, and I sometimes like to think of myself as a sniffer dog – everything is of interest, at least for a while.
-Specifically, the case studies that are central to this blog include Australian dingoes, Flying-foxes (Pteropus spp) throughout their region, Hawaiian monk seals, and Laysan albatross.
+Every living thing is fascinating, and so too are many non-living things.
+I sometimes think of myself as a sniffer dog: everything is of interest, at least for a while.
+My research does call for more than a sniff or two, though; the case studies that are central to my current work include Australian dingoes, Flying-foxes (Pteropus spp), Hawaiian monk seals, and Laysan albatross.

-I began exploring these questions in my most recent book Wild Dog Dreaming: Love and Extinction (2011, University of Virginia Press), available in paperback and on Kindle.
-I have also put many of my articles online at the Academia website.
-Other books include Reports from a Wild Country, Dingo Makes Us Human, Country of the Heart, and Nourishing Terrains (free download).
+I began exploring questions of life, love, death and extinction in my recent book Wild Dog Dreaming: Love and Extinction (available in paperback and on Kindle).
+I have also put many of my articles online at Academia.edu.
+Other books include Reports from a Wild Country, Country of the Heart, Dingo Makes Us Human, and Nourishing Terrains (free download).